- Botanical name: Aloe barbadensis

 People have been growing aloe vera plants (Aloe barbadensis) for literally thousands of years.
-It is one of the most widely used medicinal plants on the planet.
-If you are wondering, “How can I grow an aloe plant?”
-I am here to tell you that taking care of an aloe plant in your home is easy.
-Keep reading to learn more about how to care for an aloe vera plant.
+It is one of the more recognizable and widely grown houseplants, and one of the most widely used medicinal plants on the planet.

 Care of Aloe Houseplants

-Another important part of how to grow an aloe plant is to water the plant properly.
+Aloe vera watering requirements are few.
 The soil of the aloe vera plant should be allowed to go completely dry before being watered.
 When the aloe plant is watered, the soil should be thoroughly drenched, but the water should be allowed to drain freely from the soil.
-The most common reason an aloe plant dies is that the owners water too often or do not allow the water to drain.
-Do not make this mistake when taking care of aloe houseplants.
+The most common cause of death in aloe houseplants is overwatering, either in the form of watering too frequently or not providing adequate drainage.

-You can fertilize your aloe vera plant, but aloes do not need to be fertilized.
-If you decide to add fertilizing to part of your aloe vera plant care routine, aloe vera plants should be fertilized once a year in the spring.
-You can use a phosphorus-heavy water-based fertilizer at half strength.
+Aloes generally don’t need to be fertilized.
+If you really want to feed your aloe, do it once a year in the spring.
+You can use a phosphorus-heavy, water-based fertilizer at half strength.